tbateson/RickshawTradeTimer/README.md

 ==================

 Q: What does this tool do?

 A: This is a routing tool for keeping track of time and profit

 Q: Are you trying to steal my trade data?

-A: This tool is completely offline and collects no data on user use, unless you choose to upload your trade data yourself, no one will have access to your trade data.
+A: This tool is completely offline and collects no data on user use.
+Unless you choose to upload your trade data yourself, no one will have access to your trade data.

 Requirements
 ==================